 Resume Layouts: Three Most Popular Types

-The chronological resume is the most universal type.
+The chronological resume is the most universal type of resume layout.
 It’s suitable for job seekers at all stages of their careers: from students to entry-level applicants to seasoned pros.
 This kind of layout recounts your professional life in a reverse-chronological manner.
 However, since it’s based on a timeline of your employment history, it may not be the number one choice for those with employment gaps.

 Here’s a chronological resume layout example: